malkootkhan/MyImportantNotes/linuxKernelBook.md

 ## prepare qemu target:

 - compile the kernel with debug flag enabled:- > "CONFIG_DEBUG_INFO=y" it can be done either by menuconfig or directly in ".config" file
-- run qemu with "-s -S" the working command in my case is "sudo qemu-system-arm -M virt -kernel "$zImage_path" -initrd ~/qemu/rootfs.cpio -s -S -append "console=ttyS0 nokaslr" -append "root=/dev/ram rdinit=/sbin/init" -nographic".
+- run qemu with "-s -S" the working command in my case is `sudo qemu-system-arm -M virt -kernel "$zImage_path" -initrd ~/qemu/rootfs.cpio -s -S -append "console=ttyS0 nokaslr" -append "root=/dev/ram rdinit=/sbin/init" -nographic`.
 It is according to my current configuration and setup but can be veried for other setup as required
 - after running the above command it will be waiting;

 ## Prepare Host: